Clete Roberts: KTLA Channel 5

 Roberts left KNXT in 1959 and joined Los Angeles station KTLA Channel 5 as news director and primary anchor, along with news producer/director Julian Macdonald, virtually remaking that independent station's news operation.
 The newscast Roberts and Macdonald oversaw included such figures as Stout (who followed Roberts to KTLA in 1960), sports reporter and former football star Tom Harmon, and veteran reporter Stan Chambers.

 "The Big News"

 In 1966, Roberts returned to KNXT, joining the station's highly esteemed 6 p.m.
 "The Big News" broadcast and its late-night companion "The Eleven O'Clock Report."
 Roberts joined a staff that included anchor Jerry Dunphy, Ralph Story, Keene, and Stratton.
 Roberts contributed news and feature reports and anchored the weekend newscasts.
 Early in 1974 he once again left KNXT for KTLA and took over the station's hour-long 10 p.m. newscasts.
 After two years Roberts decided to step back from nightly television news and left KTLA; after a hiatus he joined PBS member television station KCET, contributing feature reports and commentaries.
-His long tenure in Los Angeles comprised reports and travels ranging from offbeat local stories to the war in Vietnam.
+His long tenure in Los Angeles included reports and travels ranging from offbeat local stories to the Vietnam War.
+In December 1969, Roberts assisted a colleague in notifying the Los Angeles Police Department that they had been in possession for months of the gun that was used in the Tate–LaBianca murders.